Key takeaways

 Executive Summary

-A distinct category has emerged beyond simple AI coding assistants: autonomous agentic engineering tools that aim to automate software development with minimal human intervention.
-These range from simple bash loops (Ralph) to sophisticated multi-agent orchestrators (Gastown), and from historical open-source pioneers (GPT Engineer, Smol Developer) to enterprise-focused commercial offerings (Genie).
+A distinct category has matured beyond simple AI coding assistants: autonomous agentic engineering tools that aim to automate software development with minimal human intervention.
+They range from simple bash loops (Ralph) to multi-agent orchestrators (Gastown, oh-my-claudecode) to orchestrator-building SDKs (Gas City) — and three months of churn rewrote the leaderboard.

 Key Findings: